 Wusthof knives have been manufactured in the city of Solingen, Germany since 1814, and are recognised around the world for superior craftsmanship.
 Every knife in the Crafter range is fully forged from a single piece of stainless steel so it has a full tang, which allows for excellent blade-to-handle balance.
 The high-carbon blade undergoes a process in which the steel’s molecular structure is realigned to be stronger and more robust, honed twice by hand and once by laser to ensure a perfect finish.
 As a result, it is extremely durable and retains sharpness well.
 This bread knife features a full bolster and finger guard, which encourages the proper knife technique in which your thumb and forefinger grip the blade, and the smoked wood handle is fastened with brass rivets for a softer, more natural aesthetic.
 The individual grain of the wood gives each knife a unique character too.
-This long carving knife is designed to cut thin slices of meat and vegetables.
 The double serration on this bread knife allows you to slice through even the crustiest sourdough with ease whilst maintaining the shape and the crumb of the bread.

 Why we love it‘Western-style knives are designed to be heavier than Japanese knives because the weight of a blade does a lot of the work, especially when cutting tough foods like swedes or lamb shanks.
 What Wusthof has mastered is balancing that weight between the blade and handle so you feel more in control when you chop.’ –Justin